gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.

 For more information, see [about_CommonParameters](/powershell/module/microsoft.powershell.core/about/about_commonparameters).

+For the unified labeling client, the **Verbose** parameter provides details about each repository in the cluster, including the number of files scanned, the amount of data scanned, the current scan status, and the repository details.
+Use the **RepositoriesStatus** and/or **CurrentScanSummary** variables to get more details.

+For more information, see [Use the Verbose parameter to get data for the current or last scan](/azure/information-protection/deploy-aip-scanner-tsg#use-the-verbose-parameter-to-get-data-for-current-or-last-scan).

 ## INPUTS